-in g() we overflow buf to overwrite the return address return\to\f to point in some code somewhere, and the framepointer to point inside buf.
+in g() we overflow buf to overwrite the return address return_to_f to point in some code somewhere, and the framepointer to point inside buf.

-execution continues executing that code using part of buf as stack frame.

-This can do all sorts of things!
+- ► After completing g - execution continues executing that code using part of buf as stack frame. - This can do all sorts of things!
 If we have enough code to choose from, this can do anything we want.